panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

 - Click Next
 - Specify the account information (for demo environments, the Karan VM’s local administrator account is OK)
 - Complete the wizard until Karan is installed
-- Once karan has successfully installed, you'll need to insure that the PC VM firewall can communicate through port 8090.
-We'll accomplish as follows:
+- Once karan has successfully installed, perform the following steps to insure that the PC VM firewall can communicate through port 8090.

 .. code-block::  bash